OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 > * Define buttons that will render in the compose message window
 > * Implement a first-run experience that collects information from the user and fetches data from an external service
 > * Implement a UI-less button that invokes a function
-> * Implement a task pane that inserts content into the body of an email message
+> * Implement a task pane that inserts content into the body of a message

 ## Prerequisites